linn/kazoo.site/index.md

 Shuffle and Repeat controls can be found in the playlist dialog

-To play tracks in the playlist in a random order click ![Shuffle Button](images/Shuffle.png) Shuffle turns white when enabled
+To play tracks in the playlist in a random order click ![Shuffle Button](images/Shuffle.png) *.Shuffle turns white when enabled

-To repeat the playlist after the last track has played click ![Repeat Button](images/Repeat.png) Repeat turns white when enabled
+To repeat the playlist after the last track has played click ![Repeat Button](images/Repeat.png) *.Repeat turns white when enabled

 ## Grouping rooms